Repentance and Remission of Sins.

 Before the law of God was given to Israel we see that God has written His law in the conscience of all humanity.

-Mat 7:21 Not everyone who says to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father who is in heaven.
+Matthew 7:21 Not everyone who says to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father who is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name?
 And in your name have cast out devils?
 And in thy name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, workers of iniquity.
-In Greek anomia; law breaking.
+(In Greek anomia; law breakers.)

 So sin consists of not doing the will or command of God but disobedience to the word of God instead.
-It is a transgression of Godís law or command.
+It is a transgression of God’s law or command.

 That we have all sinned is quite apparent to everyone.
 Repentance is the way forward but what of the sins we have committed?
 What of the sins we will commit today, tomorrow?

-Mat 20:28 Even as the Son of man came not to be ministered to, but to minister, and to give his life a ransom for many.
+Mat hew20:28 Even as the Son of man came not to be ministered to, but to minister, and to give his life a ransom for many.

 In the light of this tremendous act of grace on the behalf of God, the offended party, what should we do?

-Act 2:38 Then Peter said to them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and you shall receive the gift of the Holy Ghost.
+Acts 2:38 Then Peter said to them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and you shall receive the gift of the Holy Spirit.

-In the garden of Eden Satan was clever in reviewing what God had told Adam and Eve. ĎHas God said?í
+In the garden of Eden Satan was clever in reviewing what God had told Adam and Eve.
+‘Has God said?’
+Satan appealed to Eve’s intelligence and rational processes.
+To doubt that God really meant what He had said and to doubt God’s intentions and motives!

-While the common people heard and obeyed Godís word through His prophet John the Baptist, the educated, scripture knowing religious leaders rationalized their way into rejecting the counsel of God.
+While the common people heard and obeyed God’s word given by John, the educated, scripture knowing religious leaders rationalized their way into rejecting the counsel of God.

-His first command to those who receive His word to repent is to be baptised in the name of the Lord Jesus Christ for the remission, forgiveness, removal of sins.
+God’s first command to those who obey His word to repent is to be baptised in the name of the Lord Jesus Christ for the remission, forgiveness, removal of sins.

 The word of God became flesh so as the Lamb of God He would hang on the cross, be cursed for our sakes, and shed His blood for the remission of our sins.

-††††††††††† If I lend you £20,000 because you desperately need it, you might avoid me whenever you can.
+If I lend you £20,000 because you desperately need it, you might avoid me whenever you can.
 If I come to your door, you might hide behind the curtains.
 You might cross the street if you see me coming.
-You have a conscience about the debt you owe me.
+You have a conscience about the debt you owe me which you have no hope of repaying.

 This what God has done in sending His own Son for us.
-In the name of the Son, Jesus the Christ, there is remission of sins, cancelling out of the debt.
+In the name of Jesus the Christ, there is remission of sins, cancelling out of our debt.
 This payment is applied to the one who hears and believes this message of repentance and remission of sins in the name of Jesus the Christ through baptism in the name of Him who paid the debt in full.
+By means of baptism we call out on (put trust in) the name of the Lord and are saved.
+Resulting in a clean conscience before God.
+Christ’s last words on the cross were ‘It is finished’.
+The debt is paid in full.

-We have the promise that if we repent and obey by being baptised in the name of Jesus for the remission of sins we shall receive the free gift of the Holy Spirit.
-What are we waiting for?
+If we do repent, put our faith in the name of Jesus for the remission of our sins in baptism in His name, we are promised we will receive the gift of the Holy Spirit.

 Colin Thompson, Gateshead, England.